‘Sister Wives’ Rumors: Meri Brown Wants A Divorce, Leaves Kody For Good?

 “[Robyn’s] always said that if he takes on new wives, she’ll leave.
 Robyn has told friends she is going to divorce Kody,” Pollard said.
 “She believes it is her only choice.
 She says he will be getting a rude awakening soon when he’s served with papers.”
 In addition, Robyn is allegedly fed up over other issues with Kody, who Pollard claims is having an equivalent of a nervous breakdown over the family falling apart, the possibility that their show is at risk for cancellation, and their financial situation.”

-You have to admit that it’s pretty serious when a successful show is on the verge of being cancelled because the head of the family can’t stop accumulating wives.
+You have to admit that it’s pretty serious when a successful show is on the verge of being canceled because the head of the family can’t stop accumulating wives.

 What do you think of the latest Sister Wives rumors?
 Leave your thoughts about the latest Sister Wives rumors in the comments below.